Misprint Pokemon Cards: Exploring the Rare and Quirky World of Collectibles

 Printer Hickey Pokemon Card

-A printer hickey is generally a very small ink error caused by something wrong with the printer causing a small blemish.
+A printer hickey is a small ink blemish caused by debris or defects in the printer.

 Blank Pokemon Card

-These cards are found on certain sheets and are meant to be discarded, they sometimes turn up in packs or premade decks.
+Blank cards are meant to be discarded but sometimes appear in packs or premade decks.

 Stamp Error Pokemon Card

-These errors are often found on entire print runs of cards and are seen within the Wizards of the Coast era between 1999 and 2004.
+Stamp errors are often found on entire print runs of cards, especially during the Wizards of the Coast era (1999–2004).
+These include missing, doubled, or shifted stamps.

 Missing Feature Pokemon Card